laravel/elixir/readme.md

 ### Laravel Elixir

 The only remaining step is to install Elixir!
-With a new install of Laravel, you'll find a `package.json` file.
+With a new install of Laravel, you'll find a `package.json` file in the root.
 You may install the dependencies it references by running:

     npm install